 PLU Environmental Health and Safety surveys building materials before starting demolition, construction, or maintenance projects to determine where asbestos products are located.

 In addition, Facilities Management monitors asbestos removal and repair to ensure that building occupants are not exposed to asbestos fibers.
 Environmental Health & Safety conducts periodic asbestos awareness training to help prevent accidental exposure to asbestos.
-Please contact Joe Bell at x7233 if you are interested in training.
+Please contact Mary Jones at x7233 if you are interested in training.

 The Environmental Protection Agency recommends property owners leave asbestos materials in place as long as they are not damaged.
 Facilities Management ensures that asbestos materials are handled in a safe manner.
 All suspect materials are sampled prior to renovation and demolition projects.
 If asbestos is identified, certified asbestos workers remove asbestos (abatement) in campus buildings before routine construction and maintenance projects to ensure that it is not accidentally damaged.
 In addition, to meet the goal of maintaining asbestos in good condition, trained asbestos workers repair damaged asbestos.